j4w8n/supakit/README.md

 - `sb-access-token`
 - `sb-refresh-token`

 Supakit will also set the following `event.locals`.
-Note the values will always exist; it's a matter of if there's an actual value or just `null`.
+Note the `session` values will always exist; it's a matter of if there's an actual value or just `null`.
 ```js
 event.locals.session = {
   user: cookies['sb-user'],